 RBC Heim bearings is the leader and offers the largest selection of rod end types.
 The vast product range for RBC Heim includes Rod Ends having brass inserts in standard and higher capacity and precision designs.
-Heim bearings is the leader in offering the two piece, self lubricating with Teflon® liners.
+Heim bearings are the leader in offering the two piece, self-lubricating with Teflon® liners.
 RBC Heim rod ends offer low friction and misalignment features along with a variety of coatings and material types available.
-Rod ends can be ordered with lubrication fittings, left or right hand threads and keyways.
+Rod ends can be ordered with lubrication fittings, left or right hand threads, and keyways.

 Pacific International Bearing offers RBC Heim Rod ends in both metric and inch series that can be purchased on our online store.